theDataDamsel/ai-governance-blueprint/README.md

 # AI Governance Blueprint

-Practical frameworks, policies, and templates for AI governance and model risk in enterprises.
+A practical collection of frameworks, policies, process maps and control libraries for governing AI, ML and GenAI systems in enterprise and regulated environments.
-Focused on regulated, risk sensitive environments rather than lab demos.

-## Why this repo exists

-Most AI governance material is either:

-- hand wavy ethics slides, or
-- deeply technical model docs nobody outside the data team reads.

-This repo is meant to sit in the middle:

-- concrete enough that data, IT and risk teams can actually use it
-- structured enough that executives and regulators can understand it

-## What you will find here

-Planned contents:

-- **Governance operating model**
+Most AI governance guidance is either too abstract or too technical.
+This blueprint aims to bridge that gap with structures that executives, risk teams, legal, IT and data teams can all understand and use.

+## Contents

+### 1. Governance Operating Model
-  - Roles and responsibilities for an AI Center of Excellence
-  - RACI examples across business, data, IT, legal, risk, and audit
+- Roles and responsibilities across business, IT, risk and analytics
+- RACI charts
-- **Policy and standards templates**
+- AI Center of Excellence structure and mandate

+### 2. Policies & Standards
-  - AI use policy outline
+- AI use policy skeleton
-  - Model risk standard for ML and GenAI
+- Model lifecycle standard for ML and GenAI
-  - Data usage, retention, and PII handling guidelines
+- Data usage, retention and PII handling guidance

-- **Control libraries**
+### 3. Control Libraries
-  - Example control set for traditional ML
+- Baseline control set for traditional ML
-  - Additional controls for GenAI and LLM usage
+- Extended control set for LLMs and GenAI
-  - Mapping to three lines of defence in regulated environments
+- Mapping to Three Lines of Defence (or equivalent assurance models)

-- **Process blueprints**
+### 4. Process Blueprints
 - Model approval workflow
-  - Exception handling and emergency rollback
+- Exception management & emergency rollback
-  - Periodic review and revalidation
+- Monitoring & periodic review requirements

-- **Assessment tools**
+### 5. Assessment Tools
-  - AI governance maturity checklist
+- AI governance maturity model
 - CoE readiness assessment
-  - Use case risk rating framework
+- Use-case risk rating framework

-Initially these will be Markdown documents and simple templates.
-Over time they can become questionnaires, checklists or small tools.
+### 6. Agentic AI Governance
+Emerging section covering:
+- autonomous workflows
+- agent tool-use risks
+- multi-step reasoning oversight
+- behavioural traceability

 ## Who this is for

-- Organisations in **regulated industries** (financial services, healthcare, public sector, energy, utilities)
-- AI / data leaders who need to prove to risk, legal, and regulators that AI is under control
-- CoE and GenAI programme leads who want a starting point rather than a blank page
+- AI governance leaders
+- Heads of AI CoEs
-- Internal audit, compliance, and risk teams who need to review AI programmes
+- Risk, compliance, legal and audit teams

-## How to use this repo

-- Steal the templates and adapt them to your organisation
-- Use the operating model and RACI examples as a starting point for your CoE design
-- Take the control libraries and map them to your existing risk framework
-- Use the assessment tools as input to board updates or strategic planning

-This is not meant to be “the one true way”.
-It is a pragmatic starting point that reflects how AI actually gets scrutinised in real organisations.
+- CIOs, CDOs and transformation leaders
+- Anyone implementing AI in a regulated environment

 ## Roadmap

-Short term:

-- Add a basic AI governance operating model and role descriptions
+- Publish templates as editable Markdown & PDF
-- Publish a draft AI use policy skeleton
+- Add an example governance pack for a sample RAG use case
-- Add a model risk and GenAI specific control checklist
+- Add agentic AI decision trees and risk scenarios

-Medium term:

-- Extend the assessment tools into simple, repeatable questionnaires
-- Add worked examples for a couple of common use cases (eg RAG assistant, decision support model)

-Longer term:

-- Link this governance blueprint to concrete implementation examples in other repos (RAG templates, GenAI cost monitoring, CoE Lead GPT)